ansys/pystk/doc/source/api/ansys/stk/core/graphics/Stereoscopic.rst

 Stereoscopic
 ============

-.. py:class:: Stereoscopic
+.. py:class:: ansys.stk.core.graphics.Stereoscopic

-   Bases: py:obj:`~IStereoscopic`
+   Bases: py:obj:`~ansys.stk.core.graphics.IStereoscopic`

    Get the stereoscopic options for all Scenes.
 To use a particular stereoscopic display mode, ensure that your system supports the feature and that it is enabled.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: Stereoscopic

 Overview
 --------